RinaldoBenaccetta/anah/readme.md

 **Default** : true

 If true, allow to write the files to the destination folder in addition to return the data.
 Or just return the data if false.

+##### directData

+**Type**: object

+Here, you can provide some data.
+These will override the ones from data folder.
+This can be useful for adding some computed data, data from an external API or from an headless CMS.

+The data provided in frontmatter will not be overridden.

 ##### helpersLibraries